Cork, Ireland

 What are the schools in Cork like?

 "The International School of Cork (ISC) is one of the best international schools in Cork.
 It is a co-educational, non-denominational, independent school that offers a high-quality education to students from all over the world.
 The school follows the International Baccalaureate (IB) curriculum and provides a wide range of extra-curricular activities.
 ISC also offers a range of language classes, including French, Spanish, German, and Mandarin.
 The Cork English Academy (CEA) is a bilingual school in Cork, Ireland.
 It offers a unique learning experience, combining the best of both Irish and English education.
 CEA offers a range of courses, from primary to secondary level, and provides a wide range of extra-curricular activities.
 The school also offers a range of language classes, including French, Spanish, German, and Mandarin.
 The Cork International School (CIS) is another excellent international school in Cork, Ireland.
 It is a co-educational, non-denominational, independent school that offers a high-quality education to students from all over the world.
 CIS follows the International Baccalaureate (IB) curriculum and provides a wide range of extra-curricular activities.
-The school also offers a range of language classes, including French, Spanish, German, and Mandarin," commented one expat when asked about in Cork.
+The school also offers a range of language classes, including French, Spanish, German, and Mandarin," said one expat in Cork with children at .

 What are the pros and cons of living in Cork?